smaurice101/readthedocs/docs/source/tml.rst

 time window.
 In this figure, data streams are joined to create ML models in real-time and in-memory.
 The user specifies the dependent and independent variable data streams in the Dags (discussed below).
-Viper calls the HPDE binary (via REST API) with applies algorithms to the training datasets.
+Viper calls the HPDE binary (via REST API) that applies algorithms to the training datasets.
 TML can apply: logistic regression, linear regression, gradient boosting, neural networks, and ridge regression to the training datasets.
 The HPDE binary is written in Golang (Donovan and